microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     Please refer to the [storage guidance](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data#storage-guidance) for details on using Azure storage account for training in Azure Machine Learning.

-2. Build the docker image for AML
+2. Prepare the docker image for AML

-    Install the dependencies of the transformer examples and modified transformers into the base ORT Docker image.
-    ```bash
-    cd /path/to/onnxruntime-training-examples/huggingface-gpt2
-    docker build --network=host -f docker/Dockerfile . --rm --pull -t onnxruntime-gpt
-    ```
+    Follow the instructions in [setup](#Setup) to build a docker image with the required dependencies installed.

     - Push the image to a container registry.
 You can find additional [details](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) about tagging the image and pushing to an [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).

 3. Execute finetuning